Double Duty: Taking the MCAT While Working

 You will rely on the skills you build prepping for the MCAT while working time and time again throughout your medical career.
 Now is the time to learn how to prioritize and manage your time wisely; for better or worse, this is also a critical time where you might have to sacrifice in order to accomplish your dreams.

 The schedule of a non-trad or working student is considerably different than other premeds.
-That’s why we developed an online MCAT course that’s flexible enough to be completed on your time.
+That’s why we developed an online MCAT course that’s flexible enough to be completed on your time and the only MCAT Live Course that allows you to modify your class schedule on the fly.
 You can build your study plan for free when you sign up for a Blueprint MCAT Practice Bundle.

 Written by: Halley Darrach, a member of the Blueprint MCAT Pre-Med Advisory Council and a former member of the Admissions Committee at John Hopkins School of Medicine.